 Lancing College aims to enrich and extend the learning of all pupils in accordance with the SEN code of practice and recent JCQ legislation.
 The ethos of the school is to promote learning potential and emotional well-being.
 We recognise that children learn at different rates and have individual needs; our aim is to empower pupils to fulfil their goals.

-There is close liaison between the Learning Support Department and Housemasters/Housemistresses; all teaching staff are encouraged to work alongside the Head of Learning Support to ensure that pupils develop to their full potential.
+Even before pupils start at Lancing we encourage parents and former prep schools to share identified learning support needs so that any provisions can be planned for.
+On joining Lancing there is close liaison between the Learning Support Department, parents and Housemasters/Housemistresses; all teaching staff are encouraged to work alongside the Head of Learning Support to ensure that pupils develop to their full potential.

 There is a variety of support available which can be tailored to suit individual needs; this usually takes the form of individual and small group lessons.
 Examination access arrangements can be organised for pupils who qualify.
 The progress of students is carefully recorded and monitored to ensure that the level of intervention remains appropriate.